-where νt is considered zero-mean white noise.
+where νt is considered to be the zero-mean white noise.

 Pose estimate

-At time ti, the location measurement z1i and z2,i are coming from encoder and ultrasonic sensor, respectively.
-The estimated location depends by previous estimate at time ti-1 and new measures which are affected by an uncertainty expressed as standard deviation σz1 and σz2.
+At time ti, the location measurements z1i and z2,i come from the encoder and ultrasonic sensor, respectively.
+The estimated location depends on the previous estimate at time ti-1 and the new measurements, which are affected by an uncertainty expressed as the standard deviation σz1 and σz2.